LuiseFreese/blog/How-to-submit-a-powerapps-sample-as -source-code-files.md

 Please do not forget to provide as well a Readme.md file which explains what your sample is about.

 If this all sounds confusing to you and you are new on GitHub - you are more than welcome to attend the [Sharing Is Caring](https://pnp.github.io/sharing-is-caring/) sessions, where we guide you through using GitHub and making your first PR.

+Sharing Is Caring 💖